ubernostrum/django-registration/docs/install.rst

    supporting Python 2 and 3 in the same codebase much simpler).

-   As a result, use of Python 3.2 is discouraged; Django 1.9 has already dropped support for it, and a future release of ``django-registration`` will likely drop Python 3.2 support as well.
+   As a result, use of Python 3.2 is discouraged; Django 1.9 has already dropped support for it, and the next release of ``django-registration`` will drop Python 3.2 support as well.

 Normal installation